 Within the Structure Plan four of the POS areas are suitable for development as Local Park.
-These POS areas will be characterised by robust street furniture including seating, rubbish bins, and shade structures, decorative pavements from cast in-situ concrete, recreational facilities such as playgrounds and informal sports elements such as half-court basketball / mini soccer goals and open areas of turf for informal games and sports with shade tree planting.
+These POS areas will be characterised by robust street furniture including seating, rubbish bins, and shade structures, decorative pavements from cast in-situ concrete, recreational facilities such as playgrounds and informal sports elements such as half-court basketball / mini soccer goals and open areas of turf for informal games and sports with shade tree planting (refer to Figure 14).